zktuong/kelvinny/README.md

 ```

 ### trainScSimilarity/predScSimilarity
-Similar to above.
+A cleaner version of above.
 Uses glmnet algorithm to predict similarity of cells to reference/training data.
 Can take expression matrix as well as Seurat or SummarizedExperiment objects.
 ```R
 ### SummarizedExperiment object